ChrisBeddome/Facebomb/README.md

 parameters (must contain at least one):
 * city - string: full name of city
-* province - string: 2 character prov/state code
+* province - string: full name of province / state / territory
-* country - string: full name of country
+* country - string: 2 character IS02 country code
 * bio - string: "user bio"
 * jamSpace - boolean: indicating whether or not user has a practice space